VSepaha/BattleTank/README.md

 Second game created using unreal engine

 Concept
-- This is an open world game that allows head to head tank combat game.
+- This is an open world game that allows head to head tank combat.
 - There will be a terrain will be used for tactical advantage.
 - Much of the focus will be on the flow and feel of the game.